|

 was originally placed in the coldest area to predict frost for fruit growers.
 It has a ten-year average accumulated heat units of 2682.61

 growing degree-days.
 This station achieved the desired minimum of 2300 degree-days every year for the past ten years.
 This station usually reaches 2300 degree-days in September.
+Outlook PAWS is also within the boundaries of the

 Yakima Valley Rattlesnake Hills at 1300 feet elevation.
 It